orches-team/orches/README.md

 |--------------|---------|--------------------------------------------|
 | `--interval` | 120     | How often the sync is performed in seconds |

+### `orches switch REF`

+Switches orches to deploy from `REF` instead of its current target. `REF` accepts the same formats as `git clone` does.

+### `orches prune`

+Stops and removes all units managed by orches, and removes the local checkout of the repository - returning the system to a pristine state.

 ### `orches status`

 Prints information about the current target and the deployed commit.
 The output format is yaml.

 ### `orches version`